 However, many people *are* experiencing motion sickness from this attraction.
 If your child has a history of motion sickness, this may not be the ride for them.

-We think the potential is there, particularly if you focus on the screens, for motion sickness.
+We think the potential is there for motion sickness, particularly if you focus on the screens.

 But closing your eyes or looking at the general space around you vs the screen with action sequences may help.